ganpat-kalal/happymoment/README.md

-# happymoment
+# HappyMoment
-A online shop for Cakes and Gifts based on Core PHP and MySQL database.
-It is include shop website and admin panel for sellers.
+An online shop for Cakes and Gifts based on Core PHP and MySQL databases.
+It includes a shop website and an admin panel for sellers.